-We collect, use, share and store information about you to process transactions and to improve the quality of the service that we provide to you.
+We collect, use, share and store information about you to process transactions or holdings and to improve the quality of the service that we provide to you.

-When processing your information, we do so in our legitimate interests (as set out in the bullet points below), because of legal obligations that we are subject to or because the information is required either in order to provide our products or services to you or to receive products and services from you in accordance with a contract.
+When processing your information, we do so in our legitimate interests (as set out in the bullet points below), because of legal obligations that we are subject to or because the information is required either in order to provide our products or services to you (including entering into an agreement with you) or to receive products and services from you in accordance with a contract.

-Where we process “special categories” of information about you, we do so either because you have given us your explicit consent, we are required by law to do so or the processing is necessary for the establishment, exercise or defence of a legal claim.
+Where we process “special categories” of personal data about you, we do so either because you have given us your explicit consent, we are required by law to do so or the processing is necessary for the establishment, exercise or defence of a legal claim.

 We use your information for the purposes of the following legitimate interests:

-- to permit, administer and record your investment in any of our funds;
+- to permit, administer and record your shareholding in Ashmore, or your investment in any of our funds;

-- to administer, operate, facilitate and manage your account(s) with us and your use of our services and products;
+- to administer, operate, facilitate and manage your account(s) with or shareholdings in us and your use of our services and products;

 - to manage any funds that you invest in with us and to communicate with you in connection with your investment in our funds;

 - in connection with Ashmore’s internal management and reporting;

 - to identify the geographical location of visitors to our website, and their investor type, so we can display information about appropriate products and services (for further information about the cookies we use on our website, please see our cookies policy: http://www.ashmoregroup.com/cookie-policy; and